-Sprinting, running and jogging are vigorous-intensity exercises.
-The difference lies in speed while they all use the same muscle groups.
+Sprinting, running, and jogging are vigorous-intensity exercises.
+The difference lies in speed; they all use the same muscle groups.

 What’s The Difference Between Sprinting, Running and Jogging?

 These athletes have like a bodybuilder’s chiselled, highly muscular physics.
-Sprinting is an anaerobic activity that involves short, intense exercise bursts followed by periods of rest.
+Sprinting is an anaerobic activity involving short, intense exercise bursts followed by rest periods.

 Running is a type of cardiovascular exercise performed to be considered aerobic for at least 10 minutes, using oxygen mainly to fuel your muscle cells.

-Although there is no speed determined to classify a run, you typically run at a pace that makes you breathe heavier and break a sweat.
+Although no speed is determined to classify a run, you typically run at a pace that makes you breathe heavier and break a sweat.

 Popular running races include the 5k, 10k, half marathon and full marathon during the competition.

 Jogging is an aerobic activity of low intensity and long duration.
-This is a steady-state exercise, which means that throughout the use the rate of intensity remains the same.
+This is a steady-state exercise, which means that the intensity rate remains the same throughout the use.

 Joggers put less stress on their bodies and can exercise compared to sprinters for more extended periods.